vishvAsa/vishvAsa.github.io/content/conversations/YT/jyotiSham/2026_04_29_vedAntin-physics-errors.md

 ### alaukika places

+> Sarga,visarga are the laksanas of a maha purana, More scientific understanding and errors of "pratyaksha" and of aryabhatta's theory can be observed in the above series - [TW](https://youtube.com/playlist?list=PLi0jknRok56mJ6KyUTUdQriLY-8U5JTDa&si=9lJUOfTfUswUs9cz).
+- @sricharan3026

 > Meru, Amravati, etc. places are not necessarily to be taken as literally physical places on Earth.
 In his Upanishada Bhashya, in accordance with the Puranas, Bhagawatpada Shankaracharya has given an Adhidaivika description of the worlds, not an Bhautika (laukika) ones, as it would not be of much use to include the description of a laukika thing which can be known from Pratyakshaadi pramanas, in Bhashya on Vedas.
 Though some Pauranikas have conflated this Adhidaivika description with the description of Laukika world, it should not be done so, as can be understood from what Parikshit is told by Yogendra Shukacharya in Bhagwata Purana. - @OkK-c4y

 This opinion is fabricated by people who can't cope with their AchArya being wrong -

-> Shankaracharya has given an Adhidaivika description of the worlds, not an Bhautika (laukika) ones
+> Shankaracharya has given an Adhidaivika description of the worlds, not an Bhautika (laukika) ones - @OkK-c4y

 So, it may be dismissed.